How does age and culture affect a learner’s motivation?

-This post continues my exploration of Wlodkowski’s book, Enhancing adult motivation to learn.
+This post continues my exploration of Wlodkowski’s book, Enhancing Adult Motivation to Learn: A Comprehensive Guide for Teaching All Adults*.
 In this section, Wlodkowski discusses how aging and culture may affect the motivation to learn.
 While age and culture are issues that affect learning, they can be mitigated through instructor attention.

 Throughout the book, Wlodkowski primarily focuses on working adults (25 to 64 years old); this is important to keep in mind because often his assumptions are focused on his group.
 The other two groups are younger adults and older adults, and they bracket the working adults.